timescale/docs/getting-started/services.md

 Timescale offers the following PostgreSQL service types:

 - [**Time-series and Analytics**](https://www.timescale.com/blog/what-is-a-time-series-database/#what-is-a-time-series-database): a Timescale DB instance optimized for your time-series and analytics workloads.
-- **All other workloads**: a [Dynamic PostgreSQL](https://www.timescale.com/dynamic-postgresql) instance with a Dynamic Compute Range aligned to your business needs.
-You only pay for the base and the amount of extra CPU as we dynamically scale up and down between your min/max limits.
+- **All other workloads**: a [Dynamic PostgreSQL](https://www.timescale.com/dynamic-postgresql) instance with a Dynamic Compute range aligned to your business needs.
+For this Early Access product, you only pay the base.
+If your workload demands it, we dynamically scale CPU use between your min and max limits.